demisto/content/Packs/SuspiciousDomainHunting/Scripts/HtmlDifflibCheck/README.md

 ---
 This script is used in the following playbooks and scripts.

-* New Suspicious Domain Check
+* Suspicious Domain Hunting Incident Handling

 ## Inputs